TU-Delft-SALT-Group/spectral/CONTRIBUTING.md

 pre-commit install --hook-type commit-msg
 ```

-### typos
-A pre-commit hook we have is checking for typos in the entire project.
-To install this please follow the [installation instructions](https://github.com/crate-ci/typos/blob/master/README.md#install) from the official typos github repository.

 ## Making code changes

 Now make your changes.
 Make sure to include additional tests if necessary.